 Hundreds of studies have been done on electric nerve stimulation, but most have been small or weren't well designed.
 For this reason, some experts say TENS can give short-term relief, but long-term relief hasn't been proved.

 More research is needed to know if TENS can help many kinds of acute or chronic pain.
-But researchers say it is better than a placebo for easing the pain of knee arthritis and rheumatoid arthritis.
+But researchers say it is better than a placebo for easing the pain of rheumatoid arthritis in the hand(s).
 This is according to the Cochrane Collaboration, an independent nonprofit group that does rigorous reviews of high-quality clinical trials.

-Two major scientific articles have looked at the results of studies done on electric nerve stimulation for low back pain and cancer pain.
-For the low back pain review, four studies met the review group's standards.
-But the articles had conflicting evidence, so the Cochrane Collaboration says that it's not clear whether TENS therapy can help low back pain.
+Two major scientific articles have looked at the results of studies done on electric nerve stimulation for chronic low back pain and cancer pain.
+For the low back pain review, 4 studies met the review group's standards.
+But the articles had conflicting evidence, so the Cochrane Collaboration says that it's not clear whether TENS therapy can help chronic low back pain, and Medicare will not pay for TENS treatment of low back pain.

 For cancer pain, the researchers said that none of the studies they looked at met their standards.
 They decided that more research is needed before TENS could be recommended as a treatment for cancer pain.
-TENS does seem to give short-term relief for some nerve-related cancer pain, according to the American Cancer Society.
+TENS may give short-term relief for some nerve-related cancer pain, according to the American Cancer Society.